douglas-george/timberhearth/storybook/story.md

 Jessica’s expression was calm and determined.
 Gabriel’s was restless, like a cat about to leap.

-“They’re coming again,” Mossel murmured, resting both hands on his broom.
+”They’re coming again,” Mossel murmured, resting both hands on his broom.

 When the two reached him, he gave them a long, appraising look.

 “You promised to help with the stump,” he said.

-“And we did,” Jessica replied evenly.
+”And we did,” Jessica replied evenly.
 “The meadow’s clear.”

-“It was a huge stump,” Gabriel added, rubbing his shoulder for effect.
+”It was a huge stump,” Gabriel added, rubbing his shoulder for effect.
 “I’m still sore.”

-“Hmph.”
+”Hmph.”
 Mossel’s frown softened—just slightly.
 “So you kept your word.
 That’s something, at least.”

 He glanced toward the clock tower.
 Its great oak door loomed dark against the lantern glow.

-“You’re climbing again?” he asked.
+”You’re climbing again?” he asked.

 “Whistlewing called us back,” Jessica said.

-“That owl’s been odd lately,” Mossel muttered.
+”That owl’s been odd lately,” Mossel muttered.
 “Calling you two up together, asking for you again… none of this feels right.”

-Gabriel tilted his head.
-“Do you want to stop us?”
+Gabriel tilted his head. ”Do you want to stop us?”

-“No,” Mossel said after a pause.
-“If Whistlewing’s chosen you, that’s his business.
+“No,” Mossel said after a pause. ”If Whistlewing’s chosen you, that’s his business.
 But mind this—some doors don’t open the same way twice.”

 Jessica nodded.
 “We’ll be careful.”

-“You’d better be,” Mossel said gruffly.
+”You’d better be,” Mossel said gruffly.
 “If you come back down with feathers in your hair and stars in your eyes, don’t say I didn’t warn you.”

 He stepped aside as they passed.